WarlightProgramming/cslbot/COMMANDS.md

 ### Team Settings

+#### MIN LIMIT

-**MIN LIMIT**: The minimum value a team can set for how many games it wants to be in at once.
+The minimum value a team can set for how many games it wants to be in at once.

 *Sample Args*: "0", "1", "5"